javanile/vtiger-dev/README.md

 services:
   .
   .
-  docker-host:
+  xdebug:
-    image: qoomon/docker-host
+    image: javanile/xdebug
     cap_add: [ 'NET_ADMIN', 'NET_RAW' ]
     restart: on-failure
 ```

-In addiction add `docker-host` in section `links` of your `vtiger` service.
+In addiction add `xdebug` in section `links` of your `vtiger` service.

 ## How to use